yogeshnile/Sentiment-Analysis-of-Twitter-Account/README.md

 # Sentiment-Analysis-of-Twitter-Account
 On this repositories i am create a sentiment analysis of twitter account's tweets.
 Here i am use below python library.

+textblob are get Polarity and Subjectivity of each tweet, then you should will have classify the tweet of **positive, negative of neutral.**

 # Dependentias
 ```python
 import pandas as pd